It’s our wedding anniversary today.

 - You pray and talk to Him about the day.

-- You read from the Bible and take some truths out to help you throughout the day.
+- Or, you read from the Bible and take some truths out to help you throughout the day.

 - You just spend a moment being still before the Creator of this universe.